shivanip1512/test/yukon-client/export/src/main/resources/ReadMe.txt

         GUI builds (based on the parameters selected from it) and continually runs the export application in console mode based on the time interval entered in the GUI's Run Interval text box.
 The Export gui will be shut down when the generated batch file starts running.
-        The Wrapper.exe utility is used here with it's console parameter (-c) and it's respective *.conf file for the export format selected.
+        The wrapper.jar utility is used here with it's console parameter (-c) and it's respective *.conf file for the export format selected.
   (3) - Creates a batch file that installs/removes, starts/stops the Export application as an NT Service.
 The
         batch file is generated and uses a *.dat file the GUI builds (based on the parameters selected from it) and continually runs (if installed and started) the export application based on the time interval entered in the GUI's Run Interval text box.
 The Export gui will be shut down when the generated batch file starts running.
-        The Wrapper.exe utility is used here with it's install/remove parameter (-i/-r) and it's respective *.conf file for the export format selected.
+        The wrapper.jar utility is used here with it's install/remove parameter (-i/-r) and it's respective *.conf file for the export format selected.

 - Depending on the format selected, advanced options may exist.
 These options are specific to each format